10 months ago

 Sometimes, you need to walk away

 When I made the decision to permanently step down from a company I helped build, I felt lighter, and being true to myself gave me a sense of freedom that I hadn’t felt in a while.
 I was tired of multitasking and being busy.
 I set a boundary and put my needs and the needs of my family first.
 That is not giving up, failing, quitting, or a step in the wrong direction.
 I got to be a part of something incredible, and I am so, so grateful for that.
 The community, the content, and the amazing women I worked with over the years – I am so lucky to have experienced everything that I did.

+Success is about doing what’s right for you.
 Maybe it’s a small shift or maybe it’s the realization that a big change is in order, but doing what feels right for you matters.
-Success is about doing what you love and being true to yourself, so if you’re struggling with a new role or management position, know you are not alone in that.
+If you’re struggling with a new role or management position, know you are not alone in that.
 This felt especially important to share as a woman who wanted more time with her kids.
 It’s not always about choosing working full-time or being with your kids full-time.
 I work, but I also have time with my kids.
 I have time for self-care.
 For connection.
 There wasn’t a way for me to go back and have what I needed, so I didn’t go back.
 This isn’t me giving up on my career.
 It’s just a different path – one that allows me to create in a different way and still be there for my girls (and myself) the way I want and need to be.

 And that is success.